 Added by P.J.
 Francis on October 28, 2015 at 12:30pm — No Comments

 Holy wells can be found all over Ireland -- and evoked in our minds, as well.
 As children, we would pick the daisies and buttercups, and place them by a well.
-Or, if we happened to be playing in someone’s garden, we would dig a well, and pour water into…Continue
+Or, if we happened to be playing in someone’s garden, we would dig a well, and pour water into it, placing the daisy and buttercups by the stones we would place…Continue

-He would have stood out anywhere, and standing in front of the entrance to a boutique hotel in Spiddal, wielding a black walking cane with an ivory handle two paces before him made him glaringly incongruous to everything I’d come to know…Continue
+He would have stood out anywhere, and standing in front of the entrance to a boutique hotel in Spiddal, wielding a black walking cane with an ivory handle two paces before him made him glaringly incongruous to everything I’d come to know about the western coast of Ireland.
+He wore a three-piece suit on his…Continue

 I am usually hesitant to read a book unless I know a bit about it.
-Assuming many of you have a similar habit, I post here a few lines from the first chapter of…Continue
+Assuming many of you have a similar habit, I post here a few lines from the first chapter of The Lockwoods of Clonakilty.
+One of the major themes in the…Continue

 Added by The Wild Geese on October 24, 2015 at 11:30am — No Comments